Work in Australia

 For the Direct Entry Stream, the applicant must obtain a positive skills assessment in the nominated occupation and demonstrate at least 3 years of post-qualification full-time work experience.
 You do not need to be currently working for the nominating employer; but if you are, there is no prescribed length of employment with them.

-Temporary Residence Transition stream is for those working for their employers on TSS (Medium term stream) / 457 visa for at least 3 years.
-Transitional arrangements are available to those who held or applied for 457 visa before 18 April 2017.
-In this case, your employer can nominate you for a permanent visa under the same occupation as the one approved on your 457 visa, and the duration of employment for your sponsor is reduced to 2 years in the last 3 years.
+Temporary Residence Transition stream is for those working for their employers on the SC 482 visa for at least 2 years.
+In this case, your employer must nominate you for a permanent visa under the same occupation as the one approved on your 482 (old 457) visa.

 General Skilled Migration